 One such opportunity involves Cargill's remaining inholdings within or adjacent to Eden Landing.
 These include Cargill Pond 3C and its levees, as well as Turk Island, "Cal Hill" and the levees that connect to these hills.
 If Cargill were to sell or donate either of these properties to the SBSP Restoration Project, several recreation and public access opportunities could be developed and included into the project.
 A similar opportunity exists with some of the Alameda County-owned land near the eastern end of Eden Landing.
 One of the Phase 2 alternatives for Eden includes recreation and public access components that could be incorporated only if the SBSP Restoration Project acquired them or easements to them from Alameda County.
-Finally, the "J" ponds owned by ACFCWCD (within the Eden Landing pond complex between Ponds E4, E1C and E6C) would need to be included in some of the restoration and flood risk management actions considered in this document.
-More detail on these options and the alternatives that result from their inclusion are presented in Chapters 2 and 3 of this Draft EIS/R.
+Finally, the "J" ponds owned by ACFCWCD (within the Eden Landing pond complex between Ponds E4, E1C and E6C) would need to be included in some of the alternatives that result from their inclusion are presented in Chapters 2 and 3 of this EIR.

-1.6 Intended Uses of the EIS/R and Required Approvals
+1.6 Intended Uses of the EIR and Required Approvals

-The lead agencies will use this Draft EIS/R when considering approval of the Phase 2 actions under the SBSP Restoration Project.
-Responsible agencies that have review and permit authority over the project will also use the Final EIS/R.
+The CEQA lead agency, CDFW, will use this EIR when considering approval of the Phase 2 actions under the SBSP Restoration Project.
+Responsible agencies that have review and permit authority over the project will also use the EIR.